Final Minimum Standard for Compliance Year 2015

-As required under regulation, DOER has calculated the RPS Class I Solar Carve-Out Minimum Standard for Compliance Year 2013.
-The Minimum Standard shall be 0.2744%, which is equivalent to a Compliance Obligation of 135,495 MWh under 2011 load assumptions.
-The details of how this calculation was made can be found in the Determination of CY 2013 Total Compliance Obligation .
+As required by regulation, DOER has calculated the RPS Class I Solar Carve-Out Minimum Standards for Compliance Year 2015.
+As the Solar Credit Clearinghouse Auction did not clear in the first two rounds, the volume of SRECs deposited was counted twice in determining the Minimum Standards.
+The 2015 Minimum Standard for load under contracts signed prior to June 28, 2013 is 1.5359% and was calculated by assuming that the final SREC I program cap was 400 MW.
+The Minimum Standard for load under contracts signed on or after June 28, 2013 is 2.1442%, which is equivalent to a Compliance Obligation of 1,056,097 MWh under 2013 load assumptions.
+The details of how this calculation was made can be found in the Determination of CY 2015 Total Compliance Obligation and Minimum Standard .

 SRECs Minted and Expected

 The following table was developed in an effort to provide transparency to the market in regards to the number of Solar Carve-Out Renewable Energy Certificates (SRECs) that have been minted at the NEPOOL GIS and the number of MWh that have been reported to the MassCEC Production Tracking System (PTS).
 The table will be updated monthly.